Mohsnmonji/mohsnmonji.github.io/_pages/front.md

     health.
 My research explores how historical and ongoing systems of power and inequality—including colonialism and racial capitalism—shape health policies, systems, and outcomes in settler-colonial contexts.

+  I was born and raised on the Indigenous lands of the Bakhtiari people in southwest Iran,
+    where the first oil well in West Asia was drilled in 1908;a colonial encounter that profoundly changed the landscape and destroyed many generations of Indigenous Bakhtiari families.
-    I live and work on unceded Indigenous lands.
+    Today, I live and work on unceded Indigenous lands.
 Tiohtià:ke/Montréal is historically known as a gathering place for many First Nations.
 The Kanien’kehá:ka Nation is the custodian of the lands and waters on which I live today.
   </p>